Dimensions underlying the representational alignment of deep neural networks with humans: Discussion

-The framework introduced in this work can be expanded in multiple ways.
-Future work could translate this approach to a comprehensive overview across arbitrary DNN architectures, training objectives, or training datasets \citep{muttenthaler2022human, muttenthaler2023improving, conwell2022can}, which could reveal specific strategies for increasing representational alignment \citep{peterson2018evaluating, fel2022harmonizing}.
-Varying the behavioral task beyond an odd-one-out task could further establish the alignment and misalignment according to behaviors beyond categorization.
-Finally, the framework could be applied to other domains, including brain recordings or other types of stimuli.
+The framework introduced in this work can be expanded in several ways.
+Future work could use this approach to explore what factors make DNNs similar or different from one another.
+A comprehensive analysis of various DNN architectures, objectives, or datasets \citep{muttenthaler2022human, muttenthaler2023improving, conwell2022can} could uncover the factors underlying representational alignment, and extension to other stimuli, tasks, and domains, including brain recordings.
 Together, this framework promises a more comprehensive understanding of the relationship between human and AI representations, providing the potential to identify better candidate models of human cognition and behavior and more human-aligned artificial cognitive systems.